ryym/node-depcop/docs/validations.md

 ## Unused module check

 This validation warns if there are one or more _unsued modules_.
-It is a module which is listed in `dependencies` or `devDependencies` but used in nowhere.
+An unused module is a module which is listed in `dependencies` or `devDependencies` but used in nowhere.

 ### Example